 In the next section we take a look at the hardware that makes up the Internet and the World Wide Web in more detail.

-There are huge amounts of cables running all over the work that make up the backbone of the Internet.
+Huge amounts of cables are running all over the work that make up the backbone of the Internet.
 Some of these cables are thousands of miles long, and run across oceans on the seabed.

 These huge cables are implemented and supported by various large cabling companies, and often have the cables named after them.